Getting reports using Google Analytics

 Here you can see an example of how a product’s virtual page looks like in Google Analytics reports:

 You can track conversions by setting up a goal in your Google Analytics account.
-Thus you will know how many visitors visit your store, how many of them complete the purchase and at what pages the rest of them leave your store without buying.
+Thus you will know how many visitors visit your store, how many of them complete the purchase and at what pages the rest of them leaves your store without buying.
 With this information at hand, you see what pages you should optimize to increase the conversion rate.

 Here is how you can create a Converted goal for your store: